fredcallaway/heroku-experiment/README.md

 ```
 You can confirm that the heroku site has been created with the `heroku domains`, which will print the domain of your shiny new website!

 4. Add university-specific information in the template.
 Check templates/ad.html, templates/error.html, and config.txt for any mention of "Bodacious" University and replace with a more appropriate reference.
+In particular make sure to replace all occurrences of email@bodacious.edu with a correct email address.
-You should also put your IRB-approved consent form in templates/consent.html.
+5. Put your IRB-approved consent form in templates/consent.html.
 5. Once you've made your changes and committed, you can push to Heroku with the following command:
 ```
     git push heroku master